GitHubUser10F2C/Taller3Backend/README.md

 ```
 Database

-to execute the migrations and seeders you must modified the name of the file  .env.example to .env, then modified the password section with your password from workbench.
+to execute the migrations and seeders you must modify the name of the file  .env.example to .env, then modify the password section with your password from workbench.
 Also add a variable that define the secret key for the token.

 ```bash